klimbeta/klimbeta/docs/guide/What/WhatBetaComp.md

 ## How does BetaComp compare to other Olympic Climbing Events?

 ::: tip HOW not IF
-The main difference between BetaComp and all other Olympic Climbing Events is that **climbers are scored on HOW they climb a route  just IF they can climb the route.**
+The main difference between BetaComp and all other Olympic Climbing Events is that **Climbers are scored on HOW they climb a Route  just IF they can climb the Route.**
 :::